ThibaultVlacich/ISEP-Gestion-Genie-Logiciel/README.md

 cd Projet-GL-Sloth
 ```

-Then on UNIX-like systems (Mac, Linux...), run : `./gradlew jettyRun`
+Then on UNIX-like systems (Mac, Linux...), run : `./gradlew appRun`
-Or on Windows, run :  `gradlew jettyRun`
+Or on Windows, run :  `gradlew appRun`

 The app should be available under the URL http://localhost:8080/gestion-gl

 It is also possible to run the app with the Eclipse IDE.
-For this, just run `gradle eclipse` to generate an Eclipse project instead of `gradle jettyRun`.
+For this, just run `gradle eclipse` to generate an Eclipse project instead of `gradle appRun`.